alfetahe/process-hub/guides/StateHandover.md

 end
 ```

 Pay attention to the `retention` and `handover` options.
-The `retention` option is the time in milliseconds that the process state will be kept in the hub after the process has been stopped.
+The `retention` option is the max time in milliseconds that the old process will be kept alive when migrating.
 The `handover` option is a boolean that indicates whether the process state should be handed over to another node when the process is going to be stopped.

 > #### Retention option {: .info}